Searcys at The Gherkin, London, UK

 Such stats are depressingly familiar throughout the business world.
 Within IR, however, the news came as a surprise: IR has always been an industry with many women in senior positions.
 Despite this, the study conducted showed more needs to be done to improve career opportunities for women in investor relations.

-This evening is part of our global series of events aimed at putting pressure on the industry to confront these issue and improve the value of women in IR.
+This event is part of our global series of events aimed at putting pressure on the industry to confront these issue and improve the value of women in IR.
 These events will feature prominent speakers from IR and beyond, as well as panel debates, case studies and discussions to address the issues of gender equality, pay and inclusion.
-Sign up here and join us!

 Registration and breakfast